Agenda

 Alicja Dzieciol, Founder and CEO, SilviBio Ltd

-Join our Copper sponsors in the foyer on Level 2 and the mezzanine on Level 3 for a hot fork buffet and enjoy the opportunity to take part in informal networking.
+Join our Copper sponsors in the foyer on Level 2 and the mezzanine on Level 3 for a buffet lunch and enjoy the opportunity to take part in informal networking.

 Visit the poster zone on Level 3 to speak to our students about their work.
 Voting on posters will take place throughout the day with the winner announced at the end of Day 1.